 “I was like, this is gonna be a bad day,” continued Miller.

 The sonar detector showed nothing, but as soon as they hit the curve, a 50-pound IED exploded.
-Miller went flying upwards, caught by the makeshift sniper shade they had assembled out of HESCO and camouflage netting for their truck.
+Miller went flying upward, caught by the makeshift sniper shade they had assembled out of HESCO and camouflage netting for their truck.
 Forrest suffered a back injury and, along with their dog handler, ended up on limited duty.

 “You can’t really be panicked when it comes to something like that,” Miller said, explaining how Forrest responded to the incident.
 “He has fundamentals that he applies to everything.
 And you could see that, especially when it came to the way he was training everybody.
 He always had a method, but he wasn’t opposed to trying new things and learning new things — just going out there, going out beyond what he’s normally accustomed to.”